Ufocultist/tf-infra-wtv/README.md

 app_name             = "wtv_ns/wtvapp" # Specify namespace/reponame to store Docker image in ECR.
 ```

+7. Open PR from feature/develop branch to the main branch and merge the PR.
-7. Go to Actions Tab and click on IAC(1) at the left hand.
+8. Go to Actions Tab and click on IAC(1) on the left-hand side.
-8. Click on `Run Workflow` button, choose feature/develop branch from the dropdown.
+9. Click on `Run Workflow` button, choose feature/develop branch from the dropdown.
-9. Type Database password and Root Password, only Root Password is mandatory(See notice below).
+10. Type Database password and Root Password, only Root Password is mandatory(See notice below).
 You can leave other values as is or override them.
 Click `Run Workflow` button.
 ```!!!
 Pipeline won't run `Terraform Apply` unless `Database password` field is blank.!!!```
-10. Click on `Create Terraform backend?` and choose true if it is your first EKS provisioning.
+11. Click on `Create Terraform backend?` and choose true if it is your first EKS provisioning.
 The pipeline will create S3 bucket for your terraform state.
-11. IAC pipeline is going to be triggered.
+12. IAC pipeline is going to be triggered.
 Open Actions Tab and monitor the `Terraform Apply` log.
-12. Wait Terraform apply to complete.
+13. Wait Terraform apply to complete.
+Done!
-13. Go back to https://github.com/Ufocultist/wtv-app repository for further instructions.
+14. Go back to https://github.com/Ufocultist/wtv-app repository for further instructions.

 ## Complete
-You have running EKS cluster in your AWS cloud.
+You have provision EKS cluster in your AWS cloud.
 Enjoy!
 Run `aws eks update-kubeconfig --region us-east-1 --name dev-wtv-cluster` in the console to authenticate to the cluster.
 Execute some commands from the `Useful commands` list below.

 **Warning**!
 EKS is an expensive AWS resource.
 It costs **$0.10** per cluster per hour.
-Remember to run `terraform destroy` when it is no longer necessary.
+Remember to run `terraform destroy` when EKS cluster is no longer needed.

 ### Useful commands:
 kubectl get pods -A # Show all pods